dayana0425/ai-chatbot-ahorramas/README.md

   - Caddy is used as the web server due to its simplicity, automatic HTTPS provisioning, and robust performance.
 It’s configured to serve the Next.js application efficiently.

 - **Domain Management:**
-  - **Subdomain:** The app is hosted on a custom subdomain (`ahorra.daianabilbao.xyz`) which is managed via [Cloudflare](https://www.cloudflare.com/).
+  - **Subdomain:** The app is hosted on a custom subdomain (`ahorramas.daianabilbao.xyz`) which is managed via [Cloudflare](https://www.cloudflare.com/).
 Cloudflare provides DNS management, along with enhanced security and performance features, including DDoS protection and caching.
 ----

 <br>